danielvoicu136/cstrike_client_binds/README.md

-[CSTRIKE] Client Clean Binds on Default Config
+Client Clean Binds on Default Config
 - Valve blocked the posibility to execute direct commands to clients.
 - So lets hook directly valve commands using APIs or Natives
 - Example for F , X , C , V